 Some of George’s culinary training was spent in Miami, where he discovered and fell in love with Latin food.
 Seeing nothing like it in St. Pete at the time, George and Debbie wanted to fill the void.

 Enter Bodega: the little box at 1120 Central Avenue that packs big flavor.
 The building’s structure dictated the design, and the result was a casual and tropical space with cafe tables facing the order window and covered open–air dining space in the back.
 Despite the Florida heat, people from all over flock to Bodega’s window every day.
 If guests want to cool off they step into the juice bar next door for fresh smoothies and juices.

 Debbie and George are still in awe of Bodega’s loyal following and the local support they’ve received over the years.
 But most of all, they are incredibly thankful to all of their guests, especially those who visit every week and tell their friends, family and out-of-town guests to stop by.
-They are the foundation of Bodega, and the Sayeghs look forward to serving up Latin street fare, smoothies, and juices to the St. Pete and Tampa communities for years to come.
+They are the foundation of Bodega, and the Sayeghs look forward to serving up Latin street fare, smoothies, and juices to the St. Pete for years to come.